-With gas prices soaring you really need to watch every gallon of gas you use.
+Gas may be cheap now but it’s still a huge expense for many.
 I know I am kind of OCD about my MPG in my car.
 I used to keep track of it on my iPhone and track it over time.
 Since last year when I got a new car which now keeps track of it for me right in the on-board computer.
-Though it is still more accurate to calculate MPG after every fill up.
+Though it is still more accurate to calculate your MPG after every fill-up.

 #1 More Idling: